Every embedding API I’ve worked with sends vectors as JSON. It’s convenient, but it is also one of the most expensive ways to move numerical data.

 }

-On the Rails side, we used standard HTTP clients and JSON parsing:
+The Rails application consumed them using standard HTTP clients and JSON parsing:

 # Rails Client (Slow & Heavy)